Keyboard shortcuts

 Configuration

 A configuration is a collection of user-defined settings intended to extend and modify Orbit's functionality.
 Among these settings may include user-defined targets, protocols, and channels.
-Configurations are stored in files called "config.toml" and have varying precedence depending on where they are processed relative to the local ip.
+Configurations are stored in files called "config.toml" and have varying precedence depending on where they are processed relative to the local project.

 Fileset